Indonesia–Japan relations

-Indonesia and Japan established diplomatic relations on 20 January 1958.
+Indonesia and Japan established diplomatic relations in 1958.
 Both are two Asian nations that share historical, economic, and political ties.
 Both nations went through a difficult period in World War II when the then Dutch East Indies was occupied by the Imperial Japanese Army for three-and-a-half years.
 Japan is a major trading partner for Indonesia.
 Japan is Indonesia's largest export partner and also a major donor of development aid to Indonesia through Japan International Cooperation Agency.
 Indonesia is a vital supplier of natural resources such as liquefied natural gas to Japan.
 Today in Indonesia, there are about 11,000 Japanese expatriates whereas in Japan, there are approximately 24,000 Indonesian nationals working and training.

 Indonesia has an embassy in Tokyo and a consulate in Osaka.
 Japan has an embassy in Jakarta, consulate-general in Surabaya, and consulates in Medan, Denpasar and Makassar.

 History

 The linguist Ann Kumar (2009) proposed that some Austronesians migrated to Japan, possibly an elite-group from Java, and created the Japanese-hierarchical society and identifies 82 plausible cognates between Austronesian and Japanese.
 However, Kumar's theory is controversial because it lacks archaeological, genetic, and linguistic evidence.